AdrianGeorgeM/OhMyFood/README.md

-## Project Overview: Ohmyfood Paris - A Mobile-First Website with Dynamic CSS Animations
+# Ohmyfood Paris - A Mobile-First Website with Dynamic CSS Animations

-Ohmyfood Paris represents a fusion of sleek mobile-first web design and dynamic CSS animations, crafting a gourmet online food ordering platform that is as visually enticing as it is interactive.
+Ohmyfood Paris is an exemplification of modern web development techniques, creating a gourmet online food ordering platform that is as visually enticing as it is interactive.
+The project showcases a mobile-first approach, with CSS animations and transitions, crafting an engaging user experience.

-Built upon the robust foundation of CSS, our platform manifests an engaging user experience, mirroring the elegance of the gastronomic delights it features.
-CSS, renowned for its efficiency in detailing the look and formatting of HTML documents, ensures our website remains lightweight, ensuring swift loading and a seamless browsing experience across a range of devices.

-Our design philosophy adopts a mobile-first strategy, catering to our target audience's fast-paced, tech-oriented lifestyle.
-We craft our smallest screen designs first and progressively enrich the experience for larger devices such as tablets and desktops.
-This approach ensures we deliver an optimal user experience across the spectrum of devices, offering consistency and intuitive interaction.
+## Features

+The website includes:

+- A location-aware homepage with a brief company presentation and a section featuring the menus of four restaurants in interactive card format.
+- Four distinct pages, each showcasing a unique restaurant menu.
+- Consistent header and footer across all pages.
+The header features the site logo and a back-to-home button on the menu pages, and the footer includes an email link.

+## Design and Interactivity

+The Ohmyfood platform showcases a blend of interactivity and visual appeal, created using CSS animations and transitions.
+Restaurant menu cards expand on click, favorite menus are marked with a heart-shaped 'like' button, and a sliding checkmark indicates selected dishes.
+All these interactive elements are implemented using pure CSS, without the need for JavaScript or any libraries.

-This mobile-first design is further enhanced by a fully responsive design architecture.
-Our designs fluidly adapt to different screen sizes, providing a unified and intuitive user experience.
+The design is underlined by a mobile-first philosophy, providing an optimal user experience across various devices.
+The designs fluidly adapt to different screen sizes, ensuring a consistent and intuitive user experience.
 This fluidity is achieved through intelligent use of CSS media queries, enabling our design to adapt seamlessly across a variety of device widths.

-The Ohmyfood platform is also characterized by its emphasis on interactivity and visual appeal, brought to life through CSS animations and transitions.
-Our static web content morphs into a dynamic user experience, with restaurant menu cards that expand on click, favorite menus marked with a heart-shaped 'like' button, and a sliding checkmark indicating selected items.
-All these animated elements are implemented using CSS, eliminating the need for JavaScript or other libraries.
+## Compatibility and Validation

-In terms of compatibility, our website meets the W3C validation standards for HTML and CSS without any errors.
-It's designed to be fully compatible with the latest desktop versions of major browsers including Chrome, Firefox, and Safari, thus delivering a uniform browsing experience.
+The website is fully compatible with the latest desktop versions of major browsers, including Chrome, Firefox, and Safari, providing a uniform browsing experience.
+Furthermore, it meets the W3C validation standards for HTML and CSS without any errors, ensuring adherence to web standards.

-In conclusion, the Ohmyfood Paris project is a beacon of contemporary web development, showcasing how a mobile-first website can be enhanced with dynamic CSS animations.
-The outcome is a high-performance, interactive, and user-friendly platform that redefines the online food ordering experience.

----

-## Project Challenges and Deliverables
+## Installation and Usage

+1. Clone the repository to your local machine.
+2. Navigate into the project directory.
+3. Run `npm install` to install the necessary dependencies.
+4. Use the command `npm run dev` to start the development server and automatically compile Sass files.
+The server will automatically reload when files are changed.

+## Tech Stack

-The project poses a set of technical challenges:
+The project leverages:

-- Implementing a mobile-first approach in design.
-- Ensuring responsiveness across mobile, tablet, and desktop.
+- HTML5 for structuring content in a meaningful way.
+- CSS3 for implementing designs, animations, and transitions.
-- Meeting W3C validation standards for HTML and CSS without errors.
+- Sass for efficient and scalable stylesheets.
-- Guaranteeing compatibility with the latest desktop versions of Chrome, Firefox, and Safari.

-Our deliverables include:

-- A homepage displaying the location of restaurants, a short company presentation, and a section containing the menus of four restaurants in the form of interactive cards.
-- Four dedicated pages, each featuring a restaurant menu.
-- A consistent header and footer across all pages, with the header featuring the site logo and a return-to-home button on menu pages, and the footer containing an email link on the 'Contact' click.
-- Graphic effects and animations achieved using CSS, enhancing button interactivity, homepage loading, and gradual dish appearance on menu pages.
-- A heart-shaped 'Like' button on the model that fills up gradually when clicked or hovered over, allowing users to save their favorite menus.

-In essence, the Ohmyfood Paris project represents a symphony of modern CSS-based web development techniques, resulting in a vibrant, interactive, and user-friendly online food ordering platform.

----
+- Node.js and npm for managing project dependencies.

+## Project Scope

+The goal of Ohmyfood Paris is to redefine the online food ordering experience by offering a high-performance, interactive, and user-friendly platform.
+The project serves as a showcase of front-end development skills, including semantic HTML5 markup, CSS3 features, and efficient use of Sass for scalable stylesheets.
+The website is expected to evolve further by enabling online booking and menu composition features and extending the services to other cities beyond Paris.